ngkengwooi/timelapse/README.md

 1. Place all source images in a single folder.
 The folder should only contain the source images and nothing else.
 2. Download the `timelapse` script and save it to an executable path, e.g., `/usr/local/bin` or `~/.local/bin`.
 This allows you to execute the script anywhere across the file system.
 3. `cd` to the folder where you have saved the `timelapse` script, and make the script executable: `chmod +x timelapse`.
 4. In a terminal, `cd` to the source image folder and execute the script: `timelapse`.
+This default command supports the PNG image format.
+If your images are in a different format, you will need to configure `timelapse` to them.

+## Configuration

 By default, the script expects the image file name to reflect the timestamp in the format: `<yyyymmddHHMMSS>.png`.
 Variants including delimiters (e.g., `yyyy-mm-dd-HH-MM-SS.png`) are acceptable.
 The script will strip the file name of any non-numerical characters to generate the timestamp.
 Of course, the file name must correspond to a valid timestamp when stripped of such characters.
 The file extension can vary depending on the file format.
 The script supports most common image file formats (e.g., jpg, tif, bmp, webp) as long as imagemagick can convert them into the PNG format.
+However, all the images in the series must be of the same format.

 The script will:
 - Create a `./timestamp` folder within the source image folder